Octavius-Dante/Arthelais/ex_37/Readme.md

 </br>

-*Go to manifest.josn and get the application id*
+*Go to manifest.josn and get the application id - Unique identifier*

 ```BAT